ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - We fixed [internal inconsistency](https://github.com/ElektraInitiative/libelektra/pull/1761) in the CMake code of the [Augeas plugin](https://www.libelektra.org/plugins/augeas)
 -  We fixed various small bugs that could potentially cause the INI plugin to crash
+- The INI plugin now [converts a section to a normal key-value pair](https://github.com/ElektraInitiative/libelektra/issues/1793) if you store a value inside it.
+This has the advantage that you will not [lose data unexpectedly anymore](https://github.com/ElektraInitiative/libelektra/issues/1697).

 ## Outlook